YaroSpace/yarospace.github.io/_posts/2016-03-03-search-for-return.md

 Since, both `NullPaymentObject` and `PaymentObject` have the same interface, we can just feed them on the next method, without thinking too much about the contents and, thus, eliminating the conditional.
 (In fact, we can even wrap the result in a `GuaranteedPaymentObject` to return the same type)

-However, the NullObject pattern is more appropriate in situations, when we do not need to stop execution,
+However, the NullObject pattern is more appropriate in situations, when we do not need to stop execution, e.g.  `display_user(get_current_user)`

-e.g. `display_user(get_current_user)`.

 Here, we would still need to display somehting, even if there is no current user.

 In the original example, we actually need to stop execution if a payment failed.
 In this case, we would still need an assertion of some kind, so returning nil is probably the most sensible solution, since a NullObject will be truthy in a conditional and things may become tricky (although, this hiccup can be dealt with).

 There is another inconvenience: most often we would like to know, why the method failed, at least for logging purposes.
 It would be nice, if our result carried some information with it.

 This brought me to the idea of returning a `StatusObject`, which would carry the result of the method execution in case of success and reasons for failure, in case of failure.

 ```ruby